How to Increase Explosive Power for Boxing and MMA

 Another way you can use this method is by pairing an overcoming isometric movement with an explosive movement.

 If you don’t know, overcoming isometric is when you use maximum effort to move an immovable object.
+Examples of overcoming isometrics are deadlifting into pins, squatting into pins, and benching into pins.

 This not only increases your motor unit recruitment for the explosive movement that follows, but it also checks the box of being a maximal strength lift, as you’re exerting your maximal strength to move that immovable object.